Dynamic Plus Segment

 How It Works

-• "Contact Profile": to filter by sociodemographic information fields available in Connectif, such as contact name, birth date, email, newsletter subscription status, etc.
+• "Contact Profile": to filter by fields with sociodemographic information that Connectif provides, such as contact name, birth date, email, newsletter subscription status, etc.

-• "Custom Fields": to filter by any custom field created in your account.
+• "Custom fields": to filter by any custom field you have created in your account.

-• "Value Indicators": to filter by RFM segment or RFM-Recency, RFM-Frequency, and RFM-Monetary Value scores.
+• "Value indicators": to filter by the RFM segment or by the RFM-Recency, RFM-Frequency, and RFM-Monetary value metrics.

-• "Purchases": to filter by purchase activities and key metrics like total purchases made, total or average purchase amount, etc.
+• "Purchases": to filter by purchase activities and the most important metrics related to these activities, such as the total number of purchases made by the contact, the total or average purchase amount, etc.

-• "Carts": to filter by cart-related activities such as cart abandonments and products added or removed from the cart.
+• "Carts": to filter by cart-related activities, such as cart abandonments and products added or removed from the cart.

 • "Products": to filter by product visit activities.

-• "Emails": to filter by email campaign activities, such as sends, opens, clicks, etc.
+• "Emails": to filter by activities related to your email campaigns, such as sends, opens, clicks, etc.

-• "Web Push Notifications": to filter by web push notification campaign activities, such as sends, opens, clicks, etc.
+• "Web Push Notifications": to filter by activities related to your web push notification campaigns, such as sends, opens, clicks, etc. If the Mobile App integration is active.

-• "Web Content": to filter by web content campaign activities, such as opens and clicks.
+• "Web Content": to filter by activities related to your web content campaigns, such as open and click activities.

-• "Mobile Push Notifications": to filter by mobile push notification campaign activities.
+• "Mobile Push Notifications": to filter by activities related to your mobile push notification campaigns.

 • "SMS": to filter by SMS send and bounce activities.